kamilazdybal/nonlinear-decoding/README.md

 Datasets used in this study are stored in the [`data/`](data/) directory.
 These include multivariate combustion datasets for:

-- hydrogen
+- SLF, hydrogen
-- syngas
+- SLF, syngas
-- methane
+- SLF, methane
-- ethylene
+- SLF, ethylene

+- Zero-dimensional reactor, syngas

 ## Code